elm-land/elm-land/docs/guide/user-auth.md

 elm-land add page /sign-in
 ```

-In the last few guides, we used `page:intro`, `page:sandbox`, or `page:element` to create a page.
+In the last few guides, we used `page:view`, `page:sandbox`, or `page:element` to create a page.
 This time, we'll be using the standard `elm add page` command.
 This will give us a fully featured page that will become useful for sharing our signed-in user across pages.
 We'll dive into how to do this soon!

 Opening `http://localhost:1234/sign-in` in a web browser should show us a screen that looks like this: